python/cpython/Doc/using/ios.rst

 ====================

-The only mechanism for distributing apps to third-party iOS devices is to submit the app to the iOS App Store; app submitted for distribution must pass Apple's app review process.
+The only mechanism for distributing apps to third-party iOS devices is to submit the app to the iOS App Store; apps submitted for distribution must pass Apple's app review process.
 This process includes a set of automated validation rules that inspect the submitted application bundle for problematic code.